Autonomous mobile robots in manufacturing are changing how materials move across factory floors and with it, how entire operations are run.

-This move from a “push” system to a “pull” system has progressed largely due to the introduction of self-driven, autonomous mobile robots.
+This move from a push system to a pull system has progressed largely due to the introduction of autonomous mobile robots.
+Not because they’re the loudest change on the floor — but because they quietly fix one of manufacturing’s oldest problems: how things move from one place to another.

 What are autonomous mobile robots?